dmwm/CMSMonitoring/src/go/intelligence/config.md

     - **# label** - Field in which the intelligence module tries to match keywords for the following actions and systems.
     - **actions** - List of actions (eg. outage, maintenance, intervention)
     - **systems** - List of services which are involved (eg. Network, Database, rucio etc.)
+    - **urlLabel** - Label for searching URL from the alerts and putting the found URL into text while annotating the dashboards.

 **Fields with * mark are required.
 Fields with # mark should not be changed unless there's any change in the codebase for the same.**

 - **keywordLabel for SSB should be "shortDescription" and for GGUS "Priority"**.
 - **defaultLevels for SSB should be "notification" and for GGUS "ticket"**.
 - **label for annotationMap for SSB should be "shortDescription" and for GGUS "Subject"**.
+- **urlLabel for annotationMap for SSB should be "URL" and for GGUS "URL"**.

 DO NOT MAKE CHANGES FOR SSB AND GGUS SERVICES UNLESS YOU MAKE CHANGES ACCORDINGLY IN GGUS & SSB ALERTING SERVICES.
 YOU ARE FREE TO SET VALUES FOR NEW SERVICES THOUGH.